 A yeast infection is a common type of fungal infection.
 One place it targets is the genital area, which leads to pain, itching, and discharge.
 But what ways can a yeast infection be treated at home?

-Women are more prone to genital yeast infections, with 75 percent experiencing at least one in their lives.
-However, men can also get a genital yeast infection.
+Women are more prone to genital yeast infections, with

 A yeast called candida albicans is the most common cause of these infections.
 However, other types of yeasts can also be responsible.

 A range of treatments is available for yeast infections, including many self-administered home remedies.
 This article explores eight home remedies for a yeast infection to help people find what works best for them.

 In many cases, yeast infections can be easily and successfully treated at home.
 This is done with either over-the-counter products or alternative therapies.

 Anecdotal reports suggest that many women experience relief from such home treatments.